 Ryerson University gave their employees tools to respond to colleagues in distress through a workshop series known as Notice, Engage, Refer.
 After taking the workshop, 84% of participants felt they had increased their ability to respond to mental-health distress.

-These are just three organizations taking action, but 750 organizations representing 1.7 million people across Canada are on their own workplace mental health journey thanks to MindsMatter.
+These are just three organizations taking action, but close to 1,200 organizations representing as many as 2.5 million employees across Canada are on their own workplace mental health journey thanks to MindsMatter.